-If mistakes are made during a project because of a bad exchange of information and/or communication, it can have a profound impact on the profitability of the job.
+If mistakes are made during a project because of a bad exchange of information and/or communication, it can have a profound impact on the job's profitability.
 In fact, on average, nearly 30% of project costs can be attributed to mistakes, rework, and errors.
 (The Economist)

-The research company Lyra (Now http://photizogroup.com/) has provided a white paper that details the cost savings that can happen as a result of printing construction documents in full-color.
+The research company Lyra (Now http://photizogroup.com/) has provided a white paper detailing the cost savings that can happen due to printing construction documents in full color.

 The Lyra Report findings:

 - Color documents reduce search time by as much as 80%

 - Color construction plans reduce errors by 80%

 - Color “blueprints” increase learning and retention by 78%